babyfish-ct/kimmer/doc/kimmer-sql/get-started.md

              exprN
          }
          ```
-         The two spellings are incompatible.
+         Unfortuntely, these two spellings are incompatible.
 For why this is the case, see [Not good design to avoid intellij's bug](intellij-bug.md)

 ## 3. What does kimmer-ksp do?